TechFortress/Conference/README.md

 An IRC-inspired "group-chat" Bukkit plugin, featuring OOP

 ### Commands:
 - `/join <room name>` - joins a conference room with the specified name.
 Room is created if it does not exist.
 Names are not case-sensitive.
-Runs `/part` if you are already in a conference room.
+Runs `/part` if you are already in a conference room before joining you to the specified room.
 - `/part` - removes you from the current room.
 - `/who` - lists participants in the room.